Skip to content

 I always wanted to do something that would make a difference to people, and nutrition interventions can have such a powerful impact.
 I have 5 siblings and we all experienced our own nutritional challenges.
 I also worked for Cancer Research UK for a year, where I learnt more about how improvements to the diet can help prevent a lot of cancer cases.
 In studying dietetics I am keen to obtain the expertise to help people make a significant difference to the quality of their lives.

-The dietitian students shared their thoughts about what their thoughts are about "Overcoming barriers to healthier eating" and also shared some key messages to help make "Healthy eating easier".
-They also shared follow-up programmes & information sources for Diabetes and Looking After Your Heart / Manaing High Cholesterol.
+The dietitian students shared guidance about 'Overcoming barriers to healthier eating' and also some key messages to help make 'Healthy eating easier'.
+They also shared details of follow-up programmes and information sources for Diabetes and for Looking after your heart and managing high cholesterol.

-For any more information about the Age UK Islington pilot study, please contact Michael O'Dwyer, Head of Services - Personalised Care & Support via the Age UK Islington helpline: 020 7281 6018.
+For any more information about the Age UK Islington pilot study, please contact Michael O'Dwyer, Head of Services - Personalised Care & Support via the Age UK Islington helpline: 020 7281 6018 or modwyer@ageukislington.org.uk.

-Go back to Age UK Islington - Insight page.
+Go back to Age UK Islington - Insight menu page.